fcjz/fcjz/readme.md

 team current website:https://fcjz.github.io/mundane-mustard

-I'm the only member of the team, the CEO, the CTO, the COO, the CIO, and the UFO.
+I'm the only member of the team, the CEO, the CTO, the COO, the CIO, the CMO, and the UFO.

 I mainly learn HTML, CSS and JavaScript, but also like nodejs, PHP, python and Go, which I use for projects.